prototypefund/Digital_Bargeld-docs/core/api-bank.rst

   Transactions are identified by an opaque string identifier, referred to here as "row ID".
-The semantics of the row ID (including its sorting order) are up to the bank server to determine completely opaque to the client.
+The semantics of the row ID (including its sorting order) are determined by the bank server and completely opaque to the client.

   The list of returned transactions is determined by a row ID *starting point* and a signed non-zero integer *delta*: